ccmsLIH/projPropCCMS/inst/templates/data-README.md

-# Contents of Data folder
+# Contents of Data-derived folder

 Should contain the data used specifically for the scientific project and product (e.g. the manuscript).